TIMELINE-Highlights of the 15-year Airbus, Boeing trade war

 In July, the U.S. adds $4 billion of items to the basket of products from which any tariffs against the EU could be drawn.

-In September, WTO arbitrators back a U.S. request to impose tariffs on billions of dollars of European goods, according to people familiar with the case, with the scope of sanctions expected to be released in the week starting Sept.
-30.
+In September, WTO arbitrators back a U.S. request to impose tariffs on billions of dollars of European goods, according to people familiar with the case.

 A parallel decision on EU counter-tariffs is due in 2020.
-(Reporting by Jonas Ekblom, Andrea Shalal, Tim Hepher; editing by David Evans)
+(Reporting by Jonas Ekblom, Andrea Shalal, Tim Hepher; editing by David Evans and Keith Weir)